pthotli/Assignment2-Document-Similarity-usingg-MapReduce/README.md

 Maven built the JAR but warned JAR will be empty - no content was marked for inclusion.
 Resolved by moving the source files from src/main/com/ to the correct Maven directory structure src/main/java/com/

 Input:

-Doc1:
-hadoop is a distributed system
+Doc1:hadoop is a distributed system

-Doc2:
-hadoop is used for big data processing
+Doc2:hadoop is used for big data processing

-Doc3:
-big data is important for analysis
+Doc3:big data is important for analysis

 Output:

 Document 3, Document2  similarity: 0.40
 Document 3, Document1  similarity: 0.39
 Document 2, Document1  similarity: 0.29